open-ephys/gui-docs/source/User-Manual/Plugins/Neuropixels-PXI.rst

 Updating basestation firmware
 ######################################

-Version **0.6.x** of the Neuropixels PXI plugin requires a basestation firmware update.
-The latest firmware (BS169, BSC189) can be downloaded `here <https://github.com/open-ephys-plugins/neuropixels-pxi/blob/main/Resources/imec-firmware-for-plugin-0.6.x.zip>`__.
+Version **0.7.x** of the Neuropixels PXI plugin requires a basestation firmware update.
+The latest firmware (BS169, BSC189) can be downloaded `here <https://github.com/open-ephys-plugins/neuropixels-pxi/blob/main/Resources/imec-firmware-for-plugin-0.7.x.zip>`__.

 The currently installed firmware version will appear in the info section of the Neuropixels settings interface (upper right text block).
-If your basesation firmware version is "2.0169" and your basestation connect board firmware version is "3.2189", you already have the latest firmware installed.
+If your basesation firmware version is "2.0169" and your basestation connect board firmware version is "3.2191", you already have the latest firmware installed.

 If you need to update your firmware, first click the "UPDATE FIRMWARE" button to open the firmware update interface:

 .. image:: ../../_static/images/plugins/neuropix-pxi/neuropix-pxi-08.png
   :alt: Interface for updating firmware

 Next, select the :code:`.bin` file for the **basestation connect board** (:code:`QBSC*.bin`), and click "UPLOAD".
-The upload process can take anywhere from 10-15 minutes, so please be patient.

 Immediately after the basestation connect board firmware upload finished, use the lower drop-down menu to select a :code:`.bin` file for the **basestation** (:code:`BS*.bin`), and click "UPLOAD".